Paradise CA Recovery Resources

-For example, functional addicts and alcoholics are dedicated and responsible.
+For example, high functioning addicts and high functioning alcoholics are dedicated and responsible.
 They go to work each day and may even excel in their career.
 But at home with family – all of the common addiction behaviors are in full force.

 If there are children involved, they must be protected.
 Family recovery programs are essential to ongoing well-being for the family of alcoholics and substance abusers.